 The following Diploma programs have optional work terms (May to August) after Semester 4 (except in Interior Decorating where the work term occurs after Semester 2):

-To be eligible to participate in WORK2LEARN, students must be enrolled full-time in a work term designated Diploma program, and be eligible/available to work during the scheduled work term period.
+To be eligible to participate in WORK2LEARN students must be enrolled full-time in a work term designated program, eligible to participate in an optional work placement (in the case of International students), and, available to work during the scheduled work term period.
 Students must also be in good academic standing and have successfully completed all core courses prior to the work term.
-Eligible students who meet all work term requirements will receive a SATISFACTORY evaluation on their academic record.
-International students must be returning to school in the semester immediately following the work term period to be eligible to participate.

 Interested in joining OACETT or becoming a Certified Engineering Technician or Technologist (CET/CTEC)?